emmabarron/Textbook-Swap/README.md

 # Title of App

-(Title of app) is an app that allows college students to sell and buy used textbooks.
+Textbook-Swap is an app that allows college students to sell and buy used textbooks.
 Users can search for or upload books via ISBN, as well as compare them to online prices.